-The notional amounts of foreign exchange forward contracts represent the gross amounts of foreign currency, including, principally, the Philippine peso, the Indian rupee, the euro, the British pound, the Japanese yen, and the Australian dollar, that will be bought or sold at maturity.
+The notional amounts of foreign exchange forward contracts represent the gross amounts of foreign currency, including, principally, the Philippine peso, the Indian rupee, the euro, and the British pound, that will be bought or sold at maturity.
 The notional amounts for outstanding derivative instruments provide one measure of the transaction volume outstanding and do not represent the amount of the Company's exposure to credit or market loss.
 The Company's exposure to credit loss and market risk will vary over time as currency exchange rates change.